Dismissing Harassment Charges

 It’s common to see people in toxic relationships bring their personal vendettas to court.

-While many crimes like assault, robbery, burglary & shoplifting are committed among strangers, harassment charges stem from toxic relationships.
+While many crimes like assault, resisting arrest, obstruction, and eluding involve law enforcement, harassment charges stem from toxic relationships.

 Step 1 - Start with the complaint